Devanik21/Coding-JR--AI-Research-docs/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+Open source under the [MIT License](LICENSE).

 ---

-*Crafted with curiosity, precision, and a belief that good software is worth building well.*
+*Built with intellectual curiosity and a conviction that understanding the mathematics makes you a better engineer.*